3TUSK/LC-Sharp/Specifications.md

 lcs gui {program_file} [input_file] [output_file] - launches LC-Sharp in GUI mode
 ```
 - Instructions
   - A scrollable view of the LC-3's main memory.
-The current instruction about to be executed is highlighted.
+  - The current instruction about to be executed is highlighted.
   - When an instruction is fetched, the view snaps to center on the instruction and highlights it.
-Exception: TRAP subroutines do not affect this view during execution.
+Note that for abstraction purposes, TRAP subroutines do not affect this view during execution.
   - When scrolled, we dynamically regenerate the labels.
   - Updates on every instruction
+  - Locations containing breakpoints are prefixed with `*`
 - Registers
   - A state listing of the main registers, the condition codes, the PC, and the IR.
   - Updates on every instruction